 Elite group 1-100 --- 1st group 101-200 1 h 40 min - 2 h 45 min 2nd group 201-300 2 h 46 min - 3 h 10 min 3rd group 301-500 3 h 11 min - 3 h 35 min 4th group 501-700 3 h 36 min - ...
 5th group 701-1000 --- 6th group 1001-1500 --- 7th group 1501-2000 --- 8th group 2001-2500 --- 9th group 2501-3000 --- 10th group 3001-3500 --- 11th group 3501-4000 --- 12th group 4001-4500 --- 13th group 4501-5000 --- 14th group 5001-5500 --- 15th group 5501-6000 --- 16th group 6001- ... ---

-- Personal results will be taken into consideration in assigning start numbers (not guaranteeing the same start numbers) of both distances only during registration up to 01.02.2019.
+- Personal results will be taken into consideration in assigning start numbers (not guaranteeing the same start numbers) of both distances only if registration is made before 01.02.2019.

 - The latest result on the same Tartu Maraton distance has priority.
 The place achieved at the 2018 marathon is taken into consideration with a coeficient value of 1, or if there isn't one, the result of the 2015 race (coef 1,1) or Tartu Maraton 2013 (coef 1,2).
 Organizers do not quarantee startnumber in the same startgroup as the previous result.

-- Based on the 31 km results in 2018 and 2015, starting placements from the 7th start group shall be available.
+- Based on the 31 km results in 2018 and 2015, starting placements on 63 km shall be available from the 7th start group.

 - Skiers who did not participate in 2018, 2015 or 2013, will get start numbers to the last start groups in the order of the registration.